 - Repeat this process until the water is clean and clear.

-Dishwasher cleaning should be performed once a month for normal use.
+Dishwasher cleaning should be done once a month for normal use.

 - This will vary by use.
 Dishwashers that are used heavily should be cleaned more often.